OpenResearchInstitute/documents/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md

 >ORI 22 April 2024 Abraxas3d documented [Updating the PLUTO Firmware with New HDL](https://github.com/OpenResearchInstitute/documents/blob/master/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md#updating-the-pluto-firmware-with-new-hdl)

-## General Guidelines
+## Library Block Method
-For new block integration to go smoothly, and in order to take advantage of the ADI-specific environment and build macros, it's recommend to make new blocks look like other blocks in the adi build tree.
+In order to take advantage of the ADI-specific environment and build macros, one way to integrate IP into the HDL Reference Design is to make new blocks look like other blocks in the adi build tree.
 This is accomplished by installing new blocks should at hdl/library/blockname, where they are automatically picked up by the top level build, and editing the Makefile and blockname_ip.tcl in that directory along the lines as that presented in the following guide: https://wiki.analog.com/resources/fpga/docs/hdl/creating_new_ip_guide

 ## Files that Need to be Modified